BusyBox: GPL lawsuits

+Toybox controversy

+Toybox was started early 2006 under the GPL-2.0-only license by former BusyBox maintainer Rob Landley as a result of the controversies around GPLv3/GPLv2 discussions.
+At the end of 2011 it was relicensed under the BSD-2-Clause license after the project went dormant.
+In March 2013, it was relicensed again under the 0BSD license.
+On January 11, 2012, Tim Bird, a Sony employee, suggested creating an alternative to BusyBox which would not be under the GNU General Public License.
+He suggested it be based on the dormant Toybox.
+In January 2012 the proposal of creating a BSD licensed alternative to the GPL licensed BusyBox project drew harsh criticism from Matthew Garrett for taking away the only relevant tool for copyright enforcement of the Software Freedom Conservancy group.
+The starter of BusyBox based lawsuits, Rob Landley, responded that this was intentional as he came to the conclusion that the lawsuits resulted not in the hoped for positive outcomes and he wanted to stop them "in whatever way I see fit".

 Features

 BusyBox can be customized to provide a subset of over two hundred utilities.
 It can provide most of the utilities specified in the Single Unix Specification (SUS) plus many others that a user would expect to see on a Linux system.
 BusyBox uses the Almquist shell, also known as A Shell, ash and sh.
 An alternative for customization is the smaller 'hush' shell.
 "Msh" and "lash" used to be available.

 As it is a complete bootstrap system, it will further replace the init daemon and udev (or the latter-day systemd) using itself to be called as init on startup and mdev at hotplug time.

 The BusyBox website provides a full list of the utilities implemented.